 Day 01: Cusco – Santa Maria

-Advice Peru will be picked up early in the morning and driven through the stunning Sacred Valley – cradle of the Inca civilization, and dropped off at the 4,316m high Abra Malaga.
+Advice Peru will pick you up early in the morning and begin a drive through the stunning Sacred Valley – cradle of the Inca civilization, located at 4,316m high on the mountain range of Abra Malaga.

-Here bikers will change in to the kit provided by us (gloves and helmets) following a 20-minute briefing by our experienced tour guide.
+Here we will begin biking.
+We will change into the gear provided (gloves and helmets) following a 20-minute briefing by our experienced tour guide.

-Then the fun begins… freewheeling down quiet but challenging dirt roads, passing by ever-changing landscapes with ice capped mountains in the background.
-You will not want to catch your breath until the first pit stop in Alfamayo, some 2 hours from your starting point.
+Then the fun begins… Freewheeling down quiet but challenging dirt roads, passing by ever-changing landscapes with ice-capped mountains in the background.
+With so much excitement, you will not want to stop to catch your breath until the first pit stop in Alfamayo; more or less 2 hours from your starting point.

-Here you can enjoy your box lunch provided by us while taking in the vast panoramas.
+Here you can enjoy a packed lunch provided by our team while taking in the astonishing views.

-We carry on descending till 1200m, while the jungle´s edge rears up and the small but charming town of Santa Maria looms into the horizon.
+We will then carry on, descending to heights of 1200m, while the jungle’s edge rears closely and the small, but charming town of Santa Maria looms into the horizon.

-Once we get there you can rest your legs and enjoy a cold beer before dinner; traditional Peruvian food served straight from the pot.
+Once we get to this point you can rest your legs and enjoy a cold beer before dinner; a traditional Peruvian dish served fresh and straight from the pot.

-This night you can have a hot shower at a family run hostel and sleep in either single, double or three-person bedrooms.
+Tonight you can have a hot shower at a family-run hostel and sleep in either single, double or three-person bedroom.

-Before the rafting there is a briefing about the rafting.
-We will be in the water running rapids class II, III and IV, finishing around 5 pm., there after we will back to Santa Maria to join the rest of the group for dinner.
+Before the rafting, there is a briefing.
+We will be in the water running rapids class II, III and IV, finishing around 5 pm, and thereafter we will back to Santa Maria to join the rest of the group for dinner.

 Day 02: Santa Maria to Santa Teresa – Inca Trail

-Rise and shine at 5.30am, shake off any weariness from your limbs with the finest indigenous coffee prepared by your landlady.
+Rise and shine is at 5:30 am, shake off any weariness from your limbs with the finest indigenous coffee prepared by your landlady.